WinthropUniversity/ComputingHandbook/labs/thur114.md

 The Thurmond Linux Lab, located on the first floor in `THUR 114`, is a restricted-access lab available only to CSCI, CIFS, AWSD and DIFD majors.
 Valid student ID is required to enter.

 There are machines in the lab that run Ubuntu or Windows but the lab is outfitted for collaborative work with your laptops.
 The lab features a movable whiteboard, a wall based whiteboard, flexible seating, and a smartboard.
+There are also several docking stations that provide power, ethernet, a monitor, mouse, and keyboard for laptops.